+2. JONSWAP SPECTRUM

-2. JONSWAP spectrum.
-Hasselmann et al., in [12], have analyzed data collected during the Joint North Sea Wave Observation Project, and found that the wave spectrum is never fully developed.
-It continues to develop through non-linear, wave-wave interactions even for very long times and distances.
+Hasselmann et al. [12] analyzed data collected during the Joint North Sea Wave Observation Project, and found that the wave spectrum is never fully developed.
+It continues to develop through nonlinear, wave-wave interactions even for very long times and distances.
 They therefore proposed a spectrum in the form: